What is Raw Milk?

 On our milk rounds and at markets, our raw milk comes in reusable glass bottles, which feature a short story about one of our cows, and are available in 500ml, 1L and 2L sizes.
 We also offer full-fat, semi-skimmed and skimmed milk.

-Our raw milk, along with the rest of our dairy products, is non-GM0, non-homogenised, and about 80% A2 casein protein.
+Our raw milk, along with the rest of our dairy products, is non-GM0, non-homogenised, and currently about 89% A2 casein protein.
 Our cows are grass-fed all year round and completely free of antibiotics, steroids and hormones.

 Raw Milk vs Processed Milk